Premiership of Narendra Modi: Health and sanitation policies

 On 2 October 2014, Modi launched the Swachh Bharat Abhiyan ("Clean India") campaign.
 The stated goals of the campaign included eliminating open defecation, eliminating manual scavenging, and improving waste management practices.
 The campaign was announced on the anniversary of Mahatma Gandhi's birthday, and was planned to achieve these aims in five years, or in time for the 150th anniversary of his birth.
 As part of the programme, the Indian government began the construction of millions toilets in rural areas, as well as efforts to encourage people to use them.
 The government also announced plans to build new sewage treatment plants.
 The administration plans to construct 60 million toilets by 2019.
 The construction projects have faced allegations of corruption, and have faced severe difficulty in getting people to use the toilets constructed for them.
 Modi has generally emphasized his government's efforts at sanitation as a means of ensuring good health.
 He has also advocated yoga and traditional forms of medicine.
-An article in the medical journal Lancet stated that the country "might have taken a few steps back in public health" under Modi.
+An article in the medical journal Lancet stated that the country "might have taken a few steps back in public health" under the first year of the Modi government.

 Modi's government developed a draft policy to introduce a universal health care system, known as the National Health Assurance Mission.
 Under this plan, the government was to provide free drugs, diagnostic treatment, and insurance coverage for serious ailments, although budgetary concerns have delayed its implementation.
 The government announced "Ayushman Bharat" (National Health Protection Mission) in the 2018 Union Budget of India.
 It is World's largest health protection scheme, also being called ModiCare.
 The scheme will help 10 crore families in their medical need.
 Under the Ayushman Bharat programme, there is a new scheme has been announced by Arun Jaitley, the finance minister of India, called National Health Protection Scheme, providing a health insurance cover of ₹5 lac a family per annum.
 More than a lakh people have taken benefit of the scheme till October 2018.